The Secondary Field – Archaeology is administered by the FAS Standing Committee on Archaeology (SCA).

 Students will be required to take four half-courses, distributed as follows:

 - One framing half-course chosen in consultation with the advisor.
 Examples are listed below.
 These are courses that offer an overview of archaeological methods and practices, as well as a broad orientation in the field.
-These are courses that offer an overview of archaeological methods and practices as well as a broad orientation in the field.

 - Anthropology 2270a (Archaeological Method and Theory), OR Anthropology 2250a OR 2250b (Proseminars in Archaeology)